-This part of Castles of the Mind is predicated on contemporary history, with details of events and places that can blossom to an eye opening experience
+This part of Castles of the Mind is predicated on contemporary history, with details of events and places that can blossom to an eye opening experience.
+On April 8, 2005, the last hours glistened before being overtaken by the dark shadow of an eclipse, as seen by the actual photograph on that day (below).

 To read about WW II, please press here.

+This part of the website, as are all the other parts, is built to emphasize the importance of history.
 This area explores three themes as set by historian Robert C. Valentine: religion, science and the supernatural, set in alphabetic order.
-Website is built to emphasize the importance of history.
 Everything written by the author is not invented, it is diligently researched, every person, place and event.

-Our story is traced to 1140.
-He wrote a medieval list of 112, some say 111, short Latin phrases from his time to our time.
+Moreover, our story is traced even further back in time to 1140 when a medieval monk wrote a strange list of 112, some say 111, short Latin phrases from his time to our time.
 The synchronicity is that the person from that time did something remarkable, he named the popes before and after the pope of the solar eclipse.
 That is not all.
-Those names that come after the pope of the solar eclipse, are dead accurate, however, he never named a year, only those who would come before and after.
+Those names that come after the pope of the solar eclipse, are dead accurate.
+However, he never designates a year.
+He only wrote about those who would come before and after the eclipse of 2005.
+What's the catch?

-He also signalled big changes in the Roman Catholic Church.
+The catch is that he also signalled big, big changes in the Roman Catholic Church.
 You may choose not to believe the person who said it, but it does not absolve his accuracy, especially since the 1960s.
 The name is Saint Malachy of Ireland.
 There are numerous sites detailing his signature.
+The newsmedia is not exactly in the dark, as ABC News reported.

 Nothing has changed to destroy what he had pinpointed.